 Deep Ascent – a historical story about yeast

-Jamie Adams is not only the founder of St. James Brewery and a brewer, but he’s also an experienced deep sea diver.
-This is the story of how he recovered yeast from bottles found on the wreck of The Oregon which occurred off the cost of New York in 1886 and propagated the yeast to brew Deep Ascent.
+Jamie Adams is not only the founder of Saint James Brewery and a brewer, but he’s also an experienced deep sea diver.
+This is the story of how he recovered yeast from bottles found on the wreck of The Oregon which occurred off the coast of New York in 1886 and propagated the yeast to brew Deep Ascent.

 “The whole project I liken to a runner jumping over hurdles.
 The first one was Could we access the area while we were diving? – Yes, we did that.
 Could we bring the bottles to the surface without damaging the yeast inside?” – Jamie Adams